ihp-lab/LibreFace/README.md

 + Command Line Tool: For the common scenario of analyzing videos and exporting results to text files, we have created a dedicated command-line tool for batch processing of video files.
 This tool can be downloaded as a compiled program from [the OpenSense release Google Drive directory](https://drive.google.com/drive/folders/1rYypeKELnva0-MGQvNJ45cgsrgjfowHw?usp=sharing), and the source code can be found in [this directory of the OpenSense repository](https://github.com/ihp-lab/OpenSense/tree/master/Derivatives/LibreFace.App.Consoles).
 For specific usage methods and running environment requirements, please refer to the documentation built into the tool.
 Currently, it only supports Windows, but we plan to develop a Linux version of this tool.

+  Download LibreFace Console Application 1.0.0.zip, unzip the file, and open the extracted folder.
+  Run:
+    ```
+    .\LibreFace.App.Consoles.exe
+    ```
+  And you'll see specific usage methods.

 ## Getting Started with Python - Installation

 Clone repo: